-- 27.05 As noted by the Encyclopedia of the World's Minorities (2005), nationally ethnic Tibetans can be found in autonomous prefectures in the four provinces that border Tibet; Qinghai, Gansu, Sichuan and Yunnan.
+23.04 As noted by the Encyclopedia of the World's Minorities (2005), nationally ethnic Tibetans can be found in autonomous prefectures in the four provinces that border Tibet; Qinghai, Gansu, Sichuan and Yunnan.
 Internationally ethnic Tibetans inhabit parts of Nepal, India (Himachal Pradesh, Jammu, Kashmir and Sikkim), Bhutan and Pakistan. "... ethnic Tibetans know as Bhotias or Bhutias (from Bhot, the Indian name for Tibet) are minorities along the Tibet-Himalayan borders in Nepal and India.
 Despite being citizens of these two countries, the Bhotias speak Tibetan languages as their mother tongues, share Tibetan culture, and practice Tibetan religion (Buddhism and Bon)."
+[76] (p1197-1199)

-[76] (p1197-1199) - 27.06 The same source also noted, "Ideally pupils are taught in their native language and Chinese from primary school onwards.
+- 23.05 The same source also noted, "Ideally pupils are taught in their native language and Chinese from primary school onwards.
 In practice minority-language education is offered only in areas with significant minority populations, and then only if the language has an official writing system: Korean, Uyghur, Tibetan, Mongolian, Yi and Dai."
-[76] (p289) The same source continued, "... interest in bilingual education has waned in recent years as, many minority parents see economic advantages in having their children learn Chinese from an early age."
-[76] (p289)

-- 27.07 As reported by the Languages of the World (2005), approximately one million people in Nepal speak Tibetan as a second language and a dialect of Tibetan called Jonkha is the principal language of Bhutan.
-[19] (p199) - 27.08 In their Annual Report 2005 on the Human Rights Situation in Tibet, the Tibetan Centre for Human Rights and Democracy (TCHRD) stated, "The current situation in Tibet varies from region to region since the policies decided by Beijing are often implemented with local flavors.
-However, the main pattern in rural areas is that children make their primary schooling mostly in Tibetan medium and learn Chinese as a second language from grade one.
-But according to refugees, the teaching of the Tibetan language is of very poor quality."
-[45b] (p165) The TCHRD Report 2005 also stated, "The Education Department of the Tibetan government-in-exile is responsible for the coordination of a system of 80 Tibetan schools spread across India, Nepal, and Bhutan, which accommodate over 27 000 Tibetan students."
-[45b] (p174)
+[76] (p289) The same source continued, "... interest in bilingual education has waned in recent years as many minority parents see economic advantages in having their children learn Chinese from an early age."
+[76] (p289) - 23.06 As recorded by The Languages of the World (2005), approximately one million people in Nepal speak Tibetan as a second language and a dialect of Tibetan called Jonkha is the principal language of Bhutan.
+[19] (p199) - 23.07 In its Annual Report 2006 on the Human Rights Situation in Tibet, the Tibetan Centre for Human Rights and Democracy (TCHRD) stated that in "... elementary school in villages and remote areas inhabited mostly by Tibetans, teaching is conducted mainly in Tibetan language.
+But in the middle and higher schools, medium of instruction is suddenly switched to Chinese, and Tibetan is taught only as a language."
+[45a] (p60) On 4 February 2007 the Tibetan Information Network (TIN) reported, "Religious motivations are only a partial reason for parents to send their children to 'Dalai Lama schools'.
+Much more pressing are economic and administrative issues faced by the parents, which are symptomatic of contemporary Tibet."
+[42e]

-(See also section 1: Naming conventions - Tibetan names)
+(See also section 1: Tibetan names)